atlarge-research/opendc/site/docs/documentation/M3SA.md

 [//]: # (experiments/experiment-2-window-performance-analysis/inputs/analyzer.json")
 Main.py takes two arguments:

-1. Argument 1 is the path to the output directory where the Multi-Meta-Model output files will be stored.
+1.
+Argument
+1 is the
+path
+to
+the
+output
+directory
+where
+M3SA
+output
+files
+will
+be
+stored.
+2.
+Argument
-2. Argument 2 is the path to the input file that contains the configuration of the Multi-Meta-Model.
+2 is the
+path
+to
+the
+input
+file
+that
+contains
+the
+configuration
+of
+M3SA.

 e.g.,